swharton1/SXI_L3/README.md

 pip install astropy

-The code contains the following scripts in the SXI_L3 folder: paths           Functions to hardcode certain paths to the data. read_mapL3      Class to read in the original L3 SXI file. read_cxfov      Class to read to rebin a single L3 SXI file spatially and produce a
+The code contains the following scripts in the SXI_L3 folder: paths.py                Functions to hardcode certain paths to the data. rebin_funcs.py          Functions to rebin data spatially. read_cmap.py            Function to get the lundi colourmap. make_image_axes.py      Function to plot an extension onto an axes and add a colourbar. read_bkg_file.py        Function to read in the background file. read_tot_file.py        Function to read in the total counts file. read_vcy_file.py        Function to read in the vignetting file. rebin_file_spatially.py Function to read in the 3 file types and spatially rebin and calc CXFOV. rebin_files.py          Function to rebin a set of files both spatially and temporally. read_rebinned_file.py   Function to read in the rebinned file.
-                new fits file.
-read_cxfov_time Class to read in a sequence of consecutive files and combine the data
-                temporally.
-Then rebins spatially and produces a new fits file. rebin_funcs     Functions to rebin data spatially. read_cmap       Function to get the lundi colourmap. make_image_axes Function to plot an extension onto an axes and add a colourbar.

 TO RUN THE EXAMPLE SCRIPT IN THE UNIX TERMINAL, TYPE: python3 examples.py

+REDUNDANT FILES.
+read_mapL3_OLD.py
+read_cxfov_OLD.py
+read_cxfov_time_OLD.py
+examples_OLD.py

 INPUT/OUTPUT.